 A Telecoil (T-Coil) is a copper coil — built into a hearing aid, cochlear implant or loop receiver — that functions as a wireless antenna capable of picking up an audio signal generated by an audio induction loop amplifier.
 The audio connection made improves the effectiveness of hearing devices (all brands) which are tuned to resolve individual patterns of hearing loss.
 Without the need for any additional equipment, crystal clear sound is delivered — in spite of background noise and acoustic interference that distorts sounds when only a hearing aid or implant is in use.

 A Telecoil may be activated manually or set to automatically switch on in the presence of a hearing loop field.
 All landline phones are designed, by law, to be used with a telecoil.

 Hearing Loops: A Top Choice for Hearing Accommodation

 According to the Hearing Loss Association of American (HLAA), “hearing loops provide the greatest benefits to people who rely on assistive listening systems, and to venues required by the ADA to provide hearing accommodation.”

 Loops installed to the IEC 60118-4 standard (International Electrotechnical Commission) reliably deliver the cleanest sound to people with hearing loss—even to those with severe to profound hearing loss.
-Because of this and the many benefits listed below, hearing loops are becoming the foundation for hearing-friendly, inclusive communities throughout the United States.
+Because of this, hearing loops are becoming the foundation for hearing-friendly, inclusive communities throughout the United States.